RenanEspinar/HomeCar/README.md

 - Installation method
 - Android Auto developer settings

+If HomeCar does not appear in Android Auto or Android Auto reports that the app is not working, please open an issue and include the phone model, Android version, Android Auto version, vehicle/head unit and installation method.

 ---

 ## Installation

-Download the latest universal APK from:
+Download the latest **universal APK** from the GitHub Releases page under **Assets**.

-**Releases â†’ Assets**

-File format:

-    HomeCar-vX.X.X-universal.apk
+Current beta file:

+    HomeCar-v0.1.1-beta-universal.apk

+Important:

+- Install the `.apk` file.
+- Do not try to install the `.apks` bundletool container directly.
-For current beta builds, KingInstaller can be used as the installation method when required by the Android Auto environment.
+- KingInstaller can be used when required by the Android Auto environment.

-After installation:
+Typical installation flow:

+1. Copy `HomeCar-v0.1.1-beta-universal.apk` to the phone.
+2. Install it using the required installation method for your Android Auto setup.
-1. Open HomeCar on the phone.
+3. Open HomeCar on the phone.
-2. Tap the settings button.
+4. Tap the settings button.
-3. Enter your Home Assistant URL.
+5. Enter your Home Assistant URL.
-4. Save the configuration.
+6. Save the configuration.
-5. Connect Android Auto.
+7. Connect Android Auto.
-6. Open HomeCar.
+8. Open HomeCar from the Android Auto launcher.

 Configure and test the interface while the vehicle is parked.